cibernox/ember-cli-yuidoc/README.md

 ### As an ember command

-This addon adds a new `yuidoc` command to ember-cli to generate the documentation on demand.
+This addon adds a new `ember-cli-yuidoc` command to ember-cli to generate the documentation on demand.

-Just run `ember yuidoc` and yours docs will apear in your output directory (`/docs` by default).
+Just run `ember ember-cli-yuidoc` and your docs will apear in your output directory (`/docs` by default).
 You probably want to add this folder to the `.gitignore`.

 ### Watch mode